Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/3.synchronize-ldes/README.md

 #### 4. Verify Initial Data Set Received
 You can verify that, after some time, all (501) LDES members are received by the sink HTTP server by visit the following pages: http://localhost:9003 (count) and http://localhost:9003/member (LDES member ids).

-To verify all members are received (execute repeatedly):
+To verify all members are received by the [sink](http://localhost:9003/) execute repeatedly:
 ```bash
 curl http://localhost:9003/
 ```